How to Surf a Hurricane, Chapter 1

 “No, Moro.
 There will be no future if we go bankrupt.
 We don’t have the money to continue your little…experiments…any longer.
 You told me you’d have the prototype ready by 2038.
 What year is it now?”

-Moro looked at the floor.
+Moro looked at the floor, gnawing his lip.
 “2039.”

 “Exactly.
 I’m cutting your funding.
 Your project is over.
 I’m announcing it today, but I wanted to tell you first in person.”

 “Have you even looked at the spreadsheets I’ve sent you?”
 He clenched his fists.
 “The revenue opportunity?
 The emissions reductions?”
+He can’t do this to me.
+Not to my project.

 Dmitri shook his head.
 “Moro, Moro.
 You always have your head in the clouds.
 Such lofty ideas about the environment, the future.”
 He gestured widely and brought his finger down to the table.
 “Never in the now.
 We have a company to run.
 Mouths to feed.”
 His finger hammered each point against the white wood.
 “If we go under, thousands of people will lose their jobs, their livelihoods.”